Integris Wealth Management LLC Sells 286 Shares of Alphabet Inc. (NASDAQ:GOOGL)

 Insider Buying and Selling at Alphabet

 In other Alphabet news, Director John L. Hennessy sold 200 shares of the firm’s stock in a transaction that occurred on Thursday, August 10th.
 The stock was sold at an average price of $131.14, for a total value of $26,228.00.
 Following the sale, the director now directly owns 5,340 shares of the company’s stock, valued at $700,287.60.
 The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-In other news, Director Kavitark Ram Shriram sold 31,240 shares of Alphabet stock in a transaction that occurred on Monday, July 10th.
+In other news, Director John L. Hennessy sold 200 shares of Alphabet stock in a transaction that occurred on Thursday, August 10th.
+The stock was sold at an average price of $131.14, for a total value of $26,228.00.
+Following the sale, the director now directly owns 5,340 shares of the company’s stock, valued at $700,287.60.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Kavitark Ram Shriram sold 31,240 shares of Alphabet stock in a transaction that occurred on Monday, July 10th.
 The stock was sold at an average price of $116.82, for a total value of $3,649,456.80.
-Following the sale, the director now directly owns 5,364 shares of the company’s stock, valued at $626,622.48.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, Director John L. Hennessy sold 200 shares of Alphabet stock in a transaction that occurred on Thursday, August 10th.
-The stock was sold at an average price of $131.14, for a total value of $26,228.00.
-Following the completion of the sale, the director now directly owns 5,340 shares in the company, valued at $700,287.60.
+Following the completion of the sale, the director now directly owns 5,364 shares in the company, valued at $626,622.48.
 The disclosure for this sale can be found here.
 Over the last three months, insiders have sold 96,092 shares of company stock valued at $12,221,941.
 Company insiders own 0.88% of the company’s stock.

 Alphabet Inc offers various products and platforms in the United States, Europe, the Middle East, Africa, the Asia-Pacific, Canada, and Latin America.
 It operates through Google Services, Google Cloud, and Other Bets segments.
 The Google Services segment provides products and services, including ads, Android, Chrome, hardware, Gmail, Google Drive, Google Maps, Google Photos, Google Play, Search, and YouTube.